Associate Professor of Psychology & Women's and Gender Studies

 For a more detailed overview of my work related to sex ed and critical sexuality studies, see this encyclopedia entry [“Sara McClelland”] written by ProgressLab alum Leanna Papp & Harley Dutcher.
 More information about my research can be found at: ProgressLab.info.

-I received my PhD in Psychology (2009), was a postdoctoral scholar in the Michigan Society of Fellows (2009-2012), and received the Class of 1923 Memorial Teaching Award, the Distinguished Early Career Contributions in Qualitative Inquiry Award (APA Div 5), the Mary Walsh Roth Teaching the Psychology of Women Award (APA Div 35) and the Michele Alexander Early Career Award for Scholarship and Service (APA Div 9).
+I received my PhD in Psychology (2009), was a postdoctoral scholar in the Michigan Society of Fellows (2009-2012), and have received the Class of 1923 Memorial Teaching Award, the Distinguished Contributions to Teaching and Mentoring in Qualitative Inquiry Award (APA Div 5), the Mary Walsh Roth Teaching the Psychology of Women Award (APA Div 35), and the Rackham Distinguished Graduate Mentor Award (Univ of MI).

 Recent/Representative publications: